python-tinker/fluidstate/README.rst

 Fluidity
 ========

-State machine implementation for Python objects.
+Compact state machine that can be vendored.

 How to use